DavidMDev/SpringBoot-Angular2/README.md

 ## Project file structure

-- Exactly the same as Spring-boot or AngularJS 2, except the files for each application are mixed
+- Exactly the same as Spring-boot or AngularJS, except the files for AngularJS are located in `src/webapp`
-- Folder `src/` contains the sources AngularJS app (folders and files in `src/main/` and `src/test/` excluded)
+- Folder `src/webapp/` contains the sources AngularJS app
 - Folder `src/main/` contains the sources for the Spring-boot app
 - Folder `src/test/` contains the sources for the Spring-boot app JUnit testing